Ncnchiche/Ncnchiche/README.md

 I'm a Computer Science student at Florida International University with a huge passion for software development. looking to continously deepen my knowledge and become a better programmer

-- 🔭 I’m currently looking for internships and preparing for interviews
+- 🔭 I’m currently looking for internships, entry level positions, and preparing for interviews
 - 🌱 I’m currently learning Data Structures & Algorithms
 - 📫 How to reach me: [ncnchiche@hotmail.com](mailto:ncnchiche@hotmail.com)
 - 😄 Hobbies: Photography, Traveling, Soccer, and listening to music